-Liqo can be installed on a KinD cluster through:
+Liqo can be installed on a KinD cluster with the following command:

-'''

 liqoctl install kind

-'''

-By default, the cluster is assigned an automatically generated name, then leveraged during the peering and offloading processes.
+The name of the cluster is automatically generated, then used during the peering and offloading processes.
 Alternatively, you can manually specify a desired name with the --cluster-name flag.